Polly Umrigar: Early Test career

 He scored 115* for Combined Universities against the touring West Indians in October 1948.
 This performance brought him to national attention, and earned him a single appearance in the 2nd Test against the same team in Bombay seven weeks later.

 By the time two Commonwealth teams visited India in 1949–50 and 1950–51, Umrigar had become a regular in the team.
 He scored 276 runs in the unofficial Tests against the first team and 562 runs against the second.
 In the Madras Test, he moved from 90 to 102 with two successive sixes off Frank Worrell.

 He scored only 113 runs in the first four Tests against a weak England side at home a year later.
-He was dropped from the fifth Test but was included in the last minute due to an injury to Hemu Adhikari.
+He was dropped from the fifth Test but was included at the last minute due to an injury to Hemu Adhikari.
 Going in at No.7, he made 130 not out as India won their first ever Test match.
 Though the bowling was not of a very high quality, Umrigar considered it the best innings of his life.